 2. What's missing from your skill set?

-A good place to start is digital literacy.
-Australian employers want 3 million more people with digital literacy skills than are available, and by 2030 the average finance professional in Australia will be two to three critical skills short of what is required for their job.7
+Future proof your career by identifying where to grow.
+Digital literacy is a good starting place.
+Australian employers want three million more people with digital literacy skills.
+By 2030 the average finance professional in Australia will lack two to three critical skills required for their job.

 Chartered Accountants ANZ's report, The Future of Talent: Opportunities Unlimited, found that only 33% of Australian and New Zealand professionals thought they had a good ability to work with data and the latest technology.